nesar/nesar.github.io/_portfolio/portfolio-1-foundation-models.md

 ## Related Publications:

 - **AstroMLab 4: Benchmark-Topping Performance in Astronomy Q&A with a 70B-Parameter Domain-Specialized Reasoning Model** (2025) - Preprint
 - **EAIRA: Establishing a Methodology for Evaluating AI Models as Scientific Research Assistants** (2025) - Preprint
 - **AstroMLab 1: Who wins astronomy jeopardy!?** (2025) - Astronomy and Computing
+- **Snowmass2021-Letter of Interest Scientific AI Approaches in Computational Cosmology** (2025) - Preprint
 - **AstroMLab 3: Achieving GPT-4o Level Performance in Astronomy with a Specialized 8B-Parameter Large Language Model** (2024) - Preprint
 - **Constructing impactful machine learning research for astronomy: Best practices for researchers and reviewers** (2023) - arXiv preprint arXiv:2310.12528